Flag of Guatemala: History

 The resplendent quetzal previously appeared in the 1830s in the flag of Los Altos, the sixth state in the Federal Republic.

 In 2008 a flag called the Bandera de Los Pueblos (Flag of indigenous peoples) was adopted by law and is shown together with the national flag of Guatemala in all events featuring the President of Guatemala since then.
 The flag is divided in four parts, red, yellow, white and black, each colour representing Xinca people, Garifuna people, Maya people, and Ladino people, respectively.

 These colours are also part of the Qʾanil, a Maya symbol in which each color represents a point of the compass, an element of nature and a part of the human being.
 Qʾanil means "seed" in Mayan languages, and is also one of the 20 days of the Maya calendar.

 Aimed at promoting "interculturality" in Guatemala, the Bandera de los Pueblos was received with disinterest by the leaders of the peoples, who do not seem to have been consulted.

+Promoting the flag

+Since 1961, 17 August has been commemorated as Flag Day.